 Ms. Bailey is committed to assisting our youth with making informed choices as they prepare from postsecondary education to adulthood.
 She conducts transition assessments of students on Individual Education Plans (IEPs) to identify student strengths, interests and needs as they relate to the world of work and independent living.
 She makes suitable recommendations to ensure students attain their vocational and independent living goals.

 Ms. Bailey is actively involved with the International Association of Rehabilitation Professionals and serves on the Vocational Rehabilitation and Transition Services Board.
-She has also volunteered her time on committees to include membership and marketing, in addition to the annual conference committee.

 Ms. Bailey served as an adjunct faculty member in the Rehabilitation and Disability Studies Department at Springfield College and instructed Masters’ level students in Psychosocial Evaluation and Assessment and Employment and Career Development for Special Populations.